normanbarber/hoarderless-css/README.md

 # Hoarderless Css
 Designed to identify css hoarding in a project in 3 steps.
-Step1 - Enter the path to your view code, then Step 2 - enter the path to your css files, finally in Step3 - Click OK to write the new css files that will have unused selectors commented.
+Step1 - Enter the path to your view code, Step 2 - enter the path to your css files, finally in Step3 - Click OK to write the new css files that will have unused selectors commented.
 The original css files remain untouched.

 ### Running in the browser